The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence: Preliminaries and the equivariant Atiyah-Hirzebruch spectral sequence

 In positive degree, the equivariant $K$-theory is defined using Bott periodicity.
 If $G=\{e\}$, then $K^*_G=K^*$ is the ordinary non-equivariant $K$-theory.

-Theorem 3.2 of \cite{WL} asserts that $K_G^*$ is an equivariant cohomology theory: it is a $G$-homotopy invariant contravariant functor, from the category of finite proper $G$-CW-complexes to the category of graded abelian groups satisfying Mayer-Vietoris, excision, exactness and moreover, it also satisfies Bott periodicity of order 2, i.e. $K_G^{-n}(X,A)\cong K_G^{-n-2}(X,A)$.
+\cite[Theorem 3.2]{WL} asserts that $K_G^*$ is an equivariant cohomology theory: it is a $G$-homotopy invariant contravariant functor, from the category of finite proper $G$-CW-pairs to the category of graded abelian groups satisfying Mayer-Vietoris, excision, exactness.
+Moreover, it also satisfies Bott periodicity of order 2, i.e. $K_G^{-n}(X,A)\cong K_G^{-n-2}(X,A)$.

 For $H<G$ a finite subgroup, we have a natural isomorphism $K^0_G(G/H)\cong R(H)$, where $R(H)$ is the (complex) representation ring of the group $H$ and $K^1_G(G/H)=0$.

 All of the above can be redone using \textit{real} (instead of complex) $G$-vector bundles to obtain $KO^*_G$, the real equivariant $K$-theory.
 In the real case, Bott periodicity is of order 8, $KO^n_G(X)\cong KO_G^{n-8}(X)$, and for any finite subgroup $H<G$, $KO^*_G(G/H)\cong KO^*_H(\pt)$.
 In particular, $KO^0_G(G/H)\cong RO(H)$, where $RO(H)=R_\R(H)$ is the representation ring over $\R$.